 Hand position and grip will need your attention as they are determined by more than one factor.

 The key factor to having a strong casting grip is not in how tight we hold the rod.
 It is based in how loose we hold the rod and having our reel balanced so that the top hand position becomes the fulcrum where front and back are the same when the amount of casting line is off the reel.
 We must balance every rod depending on the reel and line to be used that day.
 No two set up will give the same result of top hand position unless we take the time to balance the reel.

-No different than single hand casting, body movement has a substantial effect on style and distance.
+No different than with single hand casting, body movement has a substantial effect on style and power application.
 The flow of body movement can propel a cast without making a stroke with arm use at all.
-Making sure that we are using our body movement has a dramatic effect on the ease of motion used to perform two hand casts.
-It makes me feel good as if in a dance with the river.
+Making sure we are using our bodies movement will have a dramatic effect on the ease of motion and power required to perform two hand casts.
+This movement makes me feel good as if in a dance with the river.

 - The lift and sweep are really one movement.

-- The lift is started with the rod tip low to the water pointing directly down river
+- The lift is started with the rod tip low to the water with the line hanging down river

 - The lift is used to get the line rising in the current and remove some tension of the water surface